Spotlight on Data: From Joblessness to Opportunity in the Time of COVID-19

 Share

 CNY Vitals is an initiative of the Central New York Community Foundation.
 The Central New York Community Foundation is a tax-exempt public charity.
-Its mission is to foster a thriving Central New York community, inspire greater giving, celebrate legacy and steward charitable resources for today and tomorrow.
+Its mission is to foster a thriving and equitable Central New York region by leading and inspiring a community culture of giving, celebrating legacy and stewarding charitable resources for today and tomorrow.